Multihuntr/json-diff/README.md

 # About

+A small project created because I couldn't find a proper json diff function on the internet.
 A function which takes two jsons and returns a list of changes from the first to the second.
 No command-line, no need for 'node-document'.
 Just a function; you can do with it what you want.

+Turns out someone HAS made what I wanted, but I didn't find it before spending time on this.
+If you've found this page, I recommend https://www.npmjs.com/package/deep-diff

+It looks like they've spent some significant time on theirs.

 Let's say we have two json objects:
 ```